 The first and fastest way to reduce inflammation and improve your lipid panel is to ditch the soda (including diet soda!) and sugar snacks you’re eating (goodbye, afternoon M&Ms).
 Reduce or eliminate alcohol and cut out bread and pasta.
 This alone will help immensely.
 If you’re past that point already, take a look at how much other sugar (honey, naturally sweetened paleo treats, too much juice?) and carbohydrate (grains, starchy veggies) you’re consuming.

-Incorporating an anti-inflammatory mediterranean-type diet with plenty of cold water fatty fish (like salmon), good fats, and organic meat and vegetables works really well here.
+Incorporating an anti-inflammatory mediterranean-type diet with plenty of cold water fatty fish (like salmon and sardines), good fats, and organic meat and vegetables works really well here.
 Ditch the gluten and pasteurized dairy, both of which can be inflammatory, and add coconut oil therapeutically.
 A diet higher in good fat and lower in carb is key.
 Click here for my anti-inflammatory diet guidelines.

 And add some exercise!
 Critical for optimal insulin levels.